icaroribeiro/hash-code-challenge/README.md

     ...
 ```

-Still at a command prompt with access to instructions directed to **Docker** where the **docker-compose.yml** file is, run the command:
+Still at a command prompt with access to instructions directed to Docker where the docker-compose.yml file is, run the command:

 ```
 $ docker-compose up -d
 ```

-If there are no errors, the API *endpoints* will be accessed using the address composed by the *host* configured by Docker and the port **8082** (P.S., the **microservice 2** will communicate with the **microservice 1** through the *port* **50051**).
+If there are no errors, the API *endpoints* will be accessed using the address composed by the *host* and the HTTP server port **8082** (P.S., the **microservice 2** will communicate with the **microservice 1** through the gRPC server *port* **50051**).
 For example:

 ```
 http://{host}:8082
 ```

 In continuity, suppose the *host* is: 192.168.99.100.
-As a result, the API requests can be performed through a front-end client or test tool like Postman using the address as follows:
+As a result, the API requests can be performed through a front-end client or test tool like Postman using the address:

 ```
 http://192.168.99.100:8082